Who

 Discussions are evidence-based and grounded in data, logic, and human nature - not politics.
 The goal isn’t agreement.
 It’s clearer thinking, better questions, learning from each other, and exploring how reality often differs from the outcomes we expect - or the narratives we hear - sometimes by a wide margin.

-Unraveling Twists is used to support discussion and shared thinking.
+Unraveling Twists is designed to support better conversations.

-The real work happens in conversations - where people can slow down, look at how things actually work, and talk through why outcomes so often surprise us.
+The real value shows up in discussion.
+That’s where people can slow down, test assumptions, and work through why outcomes often differ from intentions.

-Some topics stay short.
-Others may grow into longer write-ups.
-That evolution is intentional.
-As ideas get used in real conversations, it becomes clearer where more background helps - and where it doesn’t.
+Some topics are short.
+Others grow over time.
+That’s intentional.
+As ideas are used in real conversations, it becomes clearer where more depth helps - and where it doesn’t.
+This is a working library - shaped by use, refined through discussion, and improved over time.